Didisimmons/MMA-Haircare/README.md

 11. Join their community to stay up to date on afro textured hair products and information..
 12. Be able to find information about their return policies, FAQs, shipping and returns, and so on.
 13. Receive an email confirming my purchase.
-14. Perform functions such as adding items to cart, editing the shopping cart, or deleting an item from the shopping cart, I would like to receive real-time useful feedback..
+14. Perform functions such as adding items to cart, editing the shopping cart, or deleting an item from the shopping cart, I would like to receive real-time useful feedback.
 15. Be able to personalise my shopping experience, I should be able to sign up on the website and save my information in my profile for future purchases.
 16. Locate the website's social media handles quickly to confirm their authenticity and build trust in the brand.
 17. Be  able to enter my payment information without difficulty during checkout, and the payment system is secure and safe.